jschaf/emacs-lorem-ipsum/README.md

     (lorem-ipsum-use-default-bindings)

-This will setup the folling keybindings:
+This will setup the following keybindings:

 Key Binding | Function
 ------------|------------------------------